Find A Sexual Abuse Therapist

 Talk therapy

 Psychotherapy, commonly known as talk therapy, can also have benefits.
 Through talk therapy, you can talk about your trauma, your daily life, responsibilities, and areas you'd like to grow.
-Individual therapists can also offer support for sex or relationship-related topics.
+Individual therapists can also offer support for intimacy or relationship-related topics.
 Many talk therapists also provide activities, worksheets, workbooks, and resources to clients.
 In certain situations, it may be beneficial for non-offending caregivers to attend therapy with the survivor.

 Substance use counseling